Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 This means that if you are convicted of Entry On Or Remaining After Being Forbidden charges then you could be subject to a maximum of $500 fine and/or six months of jail time in a parish jail.
 These penalties can also remain on your permanent criminal record which can hurt your future by limiting opportunities to employment and disallowing applications to college or university.

 Entry On Or Remaining After Being Forbidden charges in Louisiana are quite a serious offense that should not be left alone.
 You should seek legal assistance immediately after being convicted so that a case can be built around your specific needs to help defend against your Entry On Or Remaining After Being Forbidden charges.
 It is imperative that you have a good defense, otherwise you could be facing up to six months in jail as well as a hefty fine that can both make it onto your permanent criminal record.
-Carl Barkemeyer, criminal defense attorney has represented and defended many clients convicted of Entry On Or Remaining After Being Forbidden charges and has helped those clients find a more ideal result from their case that didn’t include jail time or fines.
+The Barkemeyer Law Firm has represented and defended many clients convicted of Entry On Or Remaining After Being Forbidden charges and has helped those clients find a more ideal result from their case that didn’t include jail time or fines.
 Mr. Barkemeyer and his team of experienced lawyers are very knowledgeable of Louisiana state law system and can help find your best defense against Entry On Or Remaining After Being Forbidden charges so that you can hopefully find an alternative to the punishments that come along with it.
 If have recently been charged with Entry On Or Remaining After Being Forbidden in the Livingston Parish or Denham Springs area of Louisiana, then contact us at (225) 964-6720 so we can provide immediate legal assistance and help you to a more positive future for yourself and your loved ones.